Testing the problem of time with cold atoms

-In our experiment, we follow the dynamics in lab time for 120 ms, taking an absorption image like the ones shown in Fig. \ref{Fig1} (e-k) every 2 ms. We repeat the measurement for different values of the height of the potential barrier, therefore changing the entropic pumping.
+In our experiment, we follow the dynamics in lab time for 120 ms, taking an absorption image every 2 ms, as shown in Fig. \ref{Fig1}.
+We repeat the measurement for different values of the height of the potential barrier, therefore \rizp{changing the exchange of entropy between the sectors}.
 For each image we measure $N$ and $\phi$ by calculating the integral and the center of mass of the density profiles, and the entropy per atom $s$ by utilizing the method of \cite{made22090956}, from which we derive $S=Ns$ \footnote{Since the entropy per particle $s$ remains of order unity throughout the evolution, the total entropy $S$ is effectively proportional to the number of atoms in the bright sector.
 Thus, entropy flow is directly linked to atom number dynamics.}.
 For each image we also measure the standard deviation $\Sigma$ of the density profile.
 Starting from the first big bang, we compute $\tau$ according to Eq. (\ref{eqtau}).
 For a direct comparison, we report in Fig. \ref{Fig2} the values of $\tau$ as a function of the external lab time, for different values of the height of the potential barrier $V=H_{coupling}/H_{coupling}^{max}$, with $H_{coupling}^{max}/k_B\simeq$ 255 nK.
 Crucially, $\tau$ grows monotonically almost everywhere.
-Its slope with respect to the the lab time is set by the flow of entropy in the bright sector, so that the entropic time flows faster when entropy is pumped in or drained from the system, and stops when no entropy is exchanged with the dark sector.
-For all our data set, we have verified that, within our errorbars, the entropy of the whole universe (dark and bright sector) is constant.
+Its slope with respect to the lab time is set by the flow of entropy in the bright sector, so that the entropic time flows faster when entropy is \rizp{transferred in or out of the system}, and stops when no entropy is exchanged with the dark sector.
+For all our data set, we have verified that, within our errorbars, the entropy of the whole \rizp{mini-universe} (dark and bright sector) is constant.